vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ### Check if a user exists

 Before a user can be created through the API you must make sure that there are no users already stored with the same user ID.
 Each user stored in Auth0 will have a unique user ID.
 It will typically be concatenated of a provider, connection, and a unique string.
-For [Vipps login in Auth0 using Social Connections](./SocialConnectionLogin.md) it will be on the form
+For [Vipps login in Auth0 using Social Connections](./SocialConnectionLogin.md), it will be in the form;

 ```json
 "oauth2|VippsLogin|{sub}"
 ```

-where the `sub` is a unique identifier provided by Vipps.
+In this snippet, the `sub` is a unique identifier provided by Vipps.
 To read more about the `sub`, check out [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#what-is-the-sub) In this case the provider is `oauth2` and the connection is `VippsLogin`.

 To check if a user exists given a user ID, you can use the `Users.GetAsync()` method from the Management API Client.
 This will get the requested user if it exists, otherwise, it will throw an exception.
 An example of how this can be implemented is shown below